Wisdom Tooth Removal in Naperville, IL

 Recovery Timeline

-- Day 1: Rest, apply ice packs, take prescribed medications.
-Some bleeding and swelling are normal
+- Day 1: Rest, apply ice packs, and take prescribed medications, since some bleeding and swelling are normal

-- Days 2–3: Swelling typically peaks, then begins to improve.
-Stick to soft foods (yogurt, soup, applesauce)
+- Days 2–3: Swelling typically peaks before starting to improve, so stick to soft foods (yogurt, soup, applesauce)

-- Days 4–7: Most patients feel significantly better.
-Gradually return to normal foods as comfort allows
+- Days 4–7: Most patients feel significantly better and can gradually return to normal foods as comfort allows

-- Weeks 1–2: Stitches dissolve on their own.
-Avoid straws, smoking, and vigorous rinsing to prevent dry socket
+- Weeks 1–2: Stitches dissolve on their own, and avoiding straws, smoking, and vigorous rinsing helps prevent dry socket

-- Full healing: The extraction site fully closes over 3–4 weeks; bone fills in completely over several months
+- Full healing: The extraction site fully closes over 3–4 weeks, while bone fills in completely over several months

 Visit Steps

-- Consultation: Dr. Brammeier examines your mouth and X-rays to determine if extraction is needed
+- Consultation: Dr. Brammeier examines your mouth and X-rays to decide whether extraction is needed

-- Planning: We discuss the procedure, sedation options, and costs before scheduling
+- Planning: Before scheduling, we go over the procedure, sedation options, and costs

-- Procedure day: Arrive with a driver (if receiving sedation).
-The extraction typically takes 30–60 minutes
+- Procedure day: Arrive with a driver if you're receiving sedation, and the extraction typically takes 30–60 minutes

-- Post-op review: We go over detailed recovery instructions and provide prescriptions if needed
+- Post-op review: We walk through detailed recovery instructions and provide prescriptions if needed

-- Follow-up: A check-up visit may be scheduled to ensure proper healing
+- Follow-up: A check-up visit may be scheduled to confirm proper healing

 Helpful Tips

-- Stock up on soft foods before your procedure day
+- Stock up on soft foods ahead of your procedure day

-- Arrange to take 2–3 days off work or school for recovery
+- Plan to take 2–3 days off work or school for recovery

-- Prop your head up with extra pillows when sleeping to reduce swelling
+- Prop your head up with extra pillows when sleeping to ease swelling

 - Use ice packs on your cheeks: 20 minutes on, 20 minutes off

-- Do NOT use a straw, spit forcefully, or smoke for at least 5 days — these can cause a painful dry socket
+- Do NOT use a straw, spit forcefully, or smoke for at least 5 days, since these can cause a painful dry socket

-- Rinse gently with warm salt water starting the day after surgery
+- Starting the day after surgery, rinse gently with warm salt water

 Frequently Asked Questions

-Don't wait for wisdom tooth pain to get worse.
+Don't let wisdom tooth pain get worse.
 Early evaluation can prevent complications and make recovery easier.